 All Associates will endeavour to conduct themselves in a professional and courteous manner that is consistent with the Code of Business Conduct set forth in this policy at all times.
-For the purposes of this SmartCentres Code of Business Conduct, the word "Associate" means an employee of the Trust and its subsidiary entities.
+For the purposes of this SmartCentres REIT Code of Business Conduct, the word "Associate" means an employee of the Trust and its subsidiary entities.
 We are committed to achieving the highest business and personal ethical standards by dealing openly and honestly with our investors, tenants, suppliers, colleagues and Associates.
-SmartCentres is also committed to achieving compliance with applicable securities laws and regulations, accounting standards and internal control standards that apply to our business.
+SmartCentres REIT is also committed to achieving compliance with applicable securities laws and regulations, accounting standards and internal control standards that apply to our business.
+SmartCentres is committed to fostering an inclusive culture based on merit and free of conscious or unconscious bias and to diversity at all levels of its organization.
+Accordingly, SmartCentres is committed to diversity of its management team and confirms that gender diversity is a significant aspect of diversity.

 The Code of Business Conduct is signed annually by all Associates, acknowledging understanding and compliance.